I blame the founding of this site on that word: minimalism.

-It is something I learned about this past December while reading the The Joy of Less.
-Even though I had always heard the word floating around I assumed ‘minimalism’ had something to do with lots of white chairs, rich people and home appliances that were smarter than my highschool graphing calculator.
+It is something I learned about this past December while reading The Joy of Less.
+Even though I had always heard the word floating around I assumed ‘minimalism’ had something to do with lots of white chairs, rich people and home appliances that were smarter than my high school graphing calculator.
 So like, crazy smart.

 Recently Sarah busted some minimalist myths on her site.
-And I thought, she is right, there are a lot of misconceptions out there around what it is.
+And I thought, she is right, there are a lot of misconceptions out there about what it is.

 In a nutshell, minimalism is only having things in your home and life that are 1.
 Beautiful 2.
 Useful 3.
 Of very sentimental value.
 Herein lies the range of the type of minimalist you will come across, those three points are all so subjective.

-However, just a step further you will find the heart, the mindset of all minimalists: “I am not my things”.
+However, just a step further you will find the heart, the mindset of all minimalists, which is: “I am not my things”.

 Because we can all look up from our screen right now and find a dozen things around us that we don’t find attractive, practical or sentimental.
 But, why get rid of your items that don’t meet one of these three points?
 Why not have every kitchen gadget that was ever on clearance at Bed Bath and Beyond?
 Or a TV in every room?
 Or enough craft supplies for three kindergarten classes?
 Or a closet full of cute clothes?

 Because we identify with all of these things as making us who we are (‘Guilty’, says the girl who still hasn’t cancelled her IPSY subscription!).
 We rely on all of these things to keep us entertained (as I sit here at my computer flanked with an open iPad and iPhone).
 Or, sometimes it’s the burden of guilt that we bought into consumerism and paid money on these things, hauled them back to our place, and shoved our old stuff into a drawer to make more room where there isn’t any.

 It is tough to get rid of things.

 It is also freeing.